 Links to Secretary of State offices in all 50 states can be found athttp://www.statelocalgov.net/50states-secretary-state.cfm

 Registering a name for an LLC is very similar to registering a corporate name.
 You must choose a name that conforms with your state’s LLC requirements.
 Most states require you to use the words “Limited Liability Company,” “Limited Company,” or their abbreviations (“LLC” or “LC”) in your name.
 You then check with the appropriate state office and ask if the name or names you’ve chosen are available.
 Most states allow you to reserve LLC names for 30 to 120 days by paying a small fee, usually no more than $50.

 Your trade name is your public name—the moniker customers, clients and other businesses will use when contacting you.
 Once you have picked a legal name, you must decide whether you also want to use it as your trade name.

 The simplest thing to do is to use your legal name as your trade name.
-If, you’re a sole proprietor, this means you’ll use your personal name as your trade name.
-If you’re a partnership, an LLC or a corporation, you’ll use the name you’ve chosen as your legal name (or the last names of the partners).
+If you’re a sole proprietor, this means you’ll use your personal name as your trade name.
+In the case of a partnership, an LLC or a corporation, you will use the name you’ve chosen as your legal name (or the last names of the partners).